Scaling of Entropy Production under Coarse Graining in Active Disordered Media

-We first analyse our model on a one-dimensional ring, where we make use of known results from the field of disordered systems \cite{derrida_velocity_1983} to extract system-size scaling laws for the probability current and entropy production, as well as their disorder distributions, in the weak disorder limit.
+We first analyse our model on a one-dimensional ring, where it is exactly solvable \cite{derrida_velocity_1983}, and we identify a trivial scaling behaviour of the mesoscopic entropy production under block coarse-graining.
 We then move to higher dimensional lattices, where we show how the mesoscopic entropy production decays algebraically with block size under block coarse-graining.
-In order to characterise the scaling exponents, we draw on a novel field theoretic formalism based on the Martin-Siggia-Rose construction \cite{zinn2021quantum,hertz_path_2016} and demonstrate that the scaling of the entropy production can be related to the small wavenumber behaviour of the probability current's spectral density by arguments reminiscent of those employed in the treatment of hyperuniform fluctuations \cite{torquato_hyperuniformity_2016}.
+In order to characterise the non-trivial scaling exponents, we draw on a novel field theoretic formalism based on the Martin-Siggia-Rose construction \cite{zinn2021quantum,hertz_path_2016} and demonstrate that the scaling of the entropy production can be related to the small wavenumber behaviour of the probability current's spectral density by arguments reminiscent of those employed in the treatment of hyperuniform fluctuations \cite{torquato_hyperuniformity_2016}.
 Our main result, Eq.~\eqref{eq:main_res}, provides a natural criterion to distinguish between equilibrium-like and genuinely non-equilibrium macroscopic phenomena based on the sign of the scaling exponent for the entropy production per mesostate.

 \paragraph*{Entropy production and coarse graining.} The starting point of our analysis is a Markovian jump process satisfying the master equation

 for the probability $P_n(t)$, with $w_{n,m}$ the non-negative transition rate from state $n$ to state $m\ne n$.
 The average rate of internal entropy production at steady-state is defined as \cite{cocconi_en}